 In most cases, you will want to contact your IT department to handle the configuration required for associating your vanity URL to your domain name as updates to DNS settings are required.

-Applying Your Vanity URL to Your DNS Server
+Applying Your Vanity URL

 Using a vanity URL will require some changes to your DNS settings in order for your browser to match the new URL with your SM Apply site.
 This process will vary depending on the domain registrar you are using, but most registrars will have extensive documentation on their unique process.